-OCTA 151 - Occupation: Infant to Adult
+OCTA151 - Occupation: Infant to Adult

 Introduces intervention and management of services to infants through young adults with developmental disabilities, learning disabilities, and multiple disabilities.
 In addition to wellness issues, cognitive, physical, vocational, educational, and psychosocial needs of the individual will be explored.
 Occupational therapy (OT) evaluations, intervention methods appropriate to habilitation, and remediation of specific client deficits will be discussed.
 Students will understand the difference between educational and medical models of service.
 Overview of state and federal laws that impact OT's role within the natural environment, school, and other settings will be discussed.
 Assistive technology will be explored as identified for home, school, and work settings.
 Identification of wellness programs and emerging practice areas will be emphasized.
-Prerequisite(s): C or better in BIOL 142, OCTA 134, and PSYC 232.
-(PCS 1.2, 3 credit hours - 2 hours lecture, 2 hours lab)
+Prerequisite: C or better in BIOL 142, OCTA 134, OCTA 138, OCTA 163, and PSYC 232.
+232. (PCS 1.2, 3 credit hours: 2 hours lecture, 2 hours lab)

-OCTA 163 - Professional Terminology for OT
+OCTA163 - Professional Terminology for OT

 Focuses on the professional terminology used in the practice of occupational therapy.
 Focus is on understanding and using skilled language including approved abbreviations, medical terminology, and professional terminology used in medical fields and health science professions.
-Prerequisite(s): C or better in BIOL 142, OCTA 134, OCTA 138, and PSYC 232.
-(PCS 1.2, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: Admission to the Occupational Therapy Assistant program.
+232. (PCS 1.2, 1 credit hour: 1 hour lecture, 0 hours lab)

-OCTA 168 - Foundations of OT Interventions
+OCTA168 - Foundations of OT Interventions